Evil frog spawns international mayhem in 'Muppets Most Wanted'

-BEVERLY HILLS, Calif He's pure green evil and save for a big mole on the side of his face, he's a dead ringer for genteel Kermit the Frog.
+BEVERLY HILLS, Calif, March 18 He's pure green evil and save for a big mole on the side of his face, he's a dead ringer for genteel Kermit the Frog.

 "Constantine, bad guy," he introduces himself in his Russian accent, wearing a face that hardly knows how to grin.